 If you have access to felt, you can go as breakfast—either solo or as a duo—with this tutorial from Make Zine.

-Get creative with felt and green clothing for this super easy costume.
+Get creative with felt and green clothing or go the extra mile for this awesome pickle costume.

 DIY Costumes for Couples

 It's Santa's favorite combination, so it must be pretty hard to resist!
 Make a cookies and milk couple's costume, as seen on Studio DIY.